DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPopover/1 Configuration/hideEvent/hideEvent.md

 ---
 ---
 ##### shortDescription
 Specifies properties of popover hiding.
+Ignored if the [shading](/Documentation/ApiReference/UI_Components/dxPopover/Configuration/#shading) property is set to **true**.

 ---
 If you assign only a string that specifies event names on which the UI component is hidden, the UI component will not apply any delay.